xwmx/nb/README.md

 Use [`nb show`](#show) to view code snippets with automatic syntax highlighting and [`nb edit`](#edit) to open in your editor.

-Piping clipboard content works well for quickly saving text content of any kind, and can be used in combinaton with the `--title <title>`, `--tags <tag-list>`, `--content <content>`, and content passed in an
+Piping, `--title <title>`, `--tags <tag-list>`, `--content <content>`, and content passed in an argument can be combined as needed to create notes with content from multiple input methods and sources using a single
-argument:
+command:

 ```bash
 > pb | nb a "Argument content." \